 If you are angry, do not fire someone, as you are 100% guaranteed to “stuff it up”.
 Only fire someone when you have collected your thoughts and are relatively calm.
 You also need to watch the emotions of the person you are firing.
 It is not your role to be their counsellor – your role is to be professional but human.
 Don’t be cold and don’t gush – keep your emotions on an even keel.

 You will need a witness to the meeting.
 This witness should be someone from Human Resources or another manager, not one of the employee’s peers.
-Remember also to offer the person their choice of support person to attend the meeting with them.
+Remember also to offer the person their choice of a support person to attend the meeting with them.

 Protect yourself & your business

 People who are hurt and upset can do irrational things.
 Make sure you always plan before you get into the room what you will do if the person becomes violent or angry.
-Also remember to change security codes and computer passwords as soon as possible – this can be done while the person is in the meeting or soon after.
+Also, remember to change security codes and computer passwords as soon as possible – this can be done while the person is in the meeting or soon after.

 Explain & Be Clear